bketelsen/nextblog/data/blog/old-dogs.md

 ---
-categories:
-  - 'Development'
 date: '2016-06-13'
-cover:
-  image: 'pavel-anoshin-m-fvIeA9WZU-unsplash.jpg' # image path/url
-  alt: 'Fetch this, old dog :)' # alt text
-  caption: 'https://unsplash.com/photos/fvIeA9WZU' # display caption under cover
-  relative: true # when using page bundles set this to true
-aliases:
-  - '/old-dogs'
+images: ['pavel-anoshin-m-fvIeA9WZU-unsplash.jpg']
-tags:
+tags: ['frontend', 'javascript', 'css']
-  - 'frontend'
-  - 'javascript'
-  - 'css'
 title: 'Old Dogs, New Tricks, and Cognitive Bias'
 summary: 'Old Dogs, New Tricks, and Cognitive Bias'
 ---

 For 15 or more years I have told myself that I can't do frontend web work.
 I remember seeing a presentation from a co-worker on CSS in 2003 or so, and thinking it was just too complicated.
-I've always been the guy behind the scenes building the services that power the web, but never the one spending any time making them less ugly.<!--more-->
+I've always been the guy behind the scenes building the services that power the web, but never the one spending any time making them less ugly.

 I know basic HTML -- from the roughly the [HTML 4.01 era](http://www.yourhtmlsource.com/starthere/historyofhtml.html).
 My excuse has always been that this is enough to create the sort of user interfaces I've been required to create.
 Simple admin screens, simple tabular reports, those sorts of things.
 I was able to avoid learning any more complex frontend skills over the years by simply shrugging and saying "I don't know frontend".